 Jamaican Drink Recipes That Costs You No Time

-Busy bees, below are a few beverage choices that quench your thirst immediately.
+Busy bees, below are several beverage choices from Jamaica that will quench your thirst immediately.
 They taste like sunshine and deep seas, ensuring that you are in the most relaxing state of mind even when you are up to your neck.

 Provided your friends are coming over for a holiday party, you need to think beyond just eggnog and hot chocolate.
 How about a bowl of sorrel punch from sunny Jamaica?
 They are going to have a few too many.